day8/re-frame/docs/Effects.md

 which side effects occur.
 The `:db` side effect might happen before `:dispatch`, or not.
 You can't rely on it.

+!!!
+Note "Is That A Problem?"
-*Note:* if you feel you need ordering, then please open an issue and explain the usecase.
+    If you feel you need ordering, then please open an issue and explain the usecase.
 The current absence of good usecases is the reason ordering isn't implemented.
 So give us a usercase and we'll revisit, maybe.

+!!!
+Note "For The Record"
-*Further Note:* if later ordering was needed, it might be handled via metadata on `:effects`.
+    If, later, ordering was needed, it might be handled via metadata on `:effects`.
 Also, perhaps by allowing `reg-fx` to optionally take two functions:

     - an effects pre-process fn  <-- new.
 Takes `:effects` returns `:effects`
     - the effects handler (as already described above).

     Anyway, these are all just possibilities.
 But not needed or implemented yet.

-### Effects With No Data
+## Effects With No Data

 Some effects have no associated data:
 ```clj